 No Bake Peanut Butter Chocolate Chip Cookie Dough Bars ~ these easy bars are a cookie dough lover’s dream come true.
-This is a no egg recipe, without raw all-purpose flour, so it’s safe to eat!
+This is a no egg recipe, without raw wheat flour, so it’s safe to eat!

-*NOTE: The FDA has recently warned that while it is unlikely, eating raw flour can make you ill, therefore they recommend against eating raw cookie dough or other products made with uncooked all-purpose flour.
-I have updated this recipe to use oat flour.
+*NOTE: The FDA warns that while it is unlikely, eating raw flour can make you ill, therefore they recommend against eating raw cookie dough or other products made with uncooked all-purpose wheat flour.
+I have updated this recipe to use heat treated flour, oat flour, or fine almond flour for safety.

 These no bake peanut butter chocolate chip cookie dough bars are fairly self explanatory, I think, the name pretty much says it all.
-I just mixed up some yummy peanut butter chocolate chip cookie dough, sans eggs, and patted it into a square baking pan.
+I just mixed up some yummy peanut butter chocolate chip cookie dough, and patted it into a square baking pan.
 Then I slathered it in melted chocolate and refrigerated until it was slice-able.
 They’re no biggie to make, but kinda irresistible once they’re done.
 You might even have a hard time waiting for them to chill.

 they’re not brownies, or blondies, not cake or cookies…they almost have a truffle-like mouth feel.
 They have the characteristically soft, grainy quality that we all know and love from sneaking spoonfuls of cookie dough throughout the years.
 While they may not fit into a formal dessert category, these unique treats are famously delicious.